 - The SHER reserves the right to withhold information or refuse access to the SHER at our discretion, particularly if it is felt that access to the information may be damaging to the historic and archaeological environment.
 Some information, because of its nature may have to be withheld under the requirements of the Environmental Information Regulations 1992 and/or Data Protection Act 1998 and/or General Data Protection Regulation (GDPR) 2018.

 - Your personal details will be used to answer your enquiry and to contact you if there is any query about your request.
 Details of enquiries to the SHER may be shared with other local authorities if the nature of the enquiry requires it.
 Enquiry data statistics are shared with Historic England for audit purposes.
 Please see the Historic Environment Planning Team Privacy Notice for more information.

 - Enquiry data will be retained for the current year plus 5 years.
 If you wish to remove your consent for the SHER to retain your details, please contact us at the following email address firstname.lastname@example.org

 - Users are required not to use or pass on SHER information in an irresponsible or unethical manner.
 The data collected may only be used for the purpose stated and may not be transferred.

 - Depending on the nature of the enquiry, a charge may be levied for the use of SHER staff time taken to process an enquiry.
-Charges for incidental expenses (e.g. photocopying, printing, etc) may be made according to the County Council's scale of charges.
+Charges for incidental expenses (for example. photocopying, printing, etc) may be made according to the County Council's scale of charges.
 Details of current charging rates and policy can be supplied on request.